singh46/NetworkingLayerUsingAlamofire/README.md

 # NetworkingLayerUsingAlamofire
-Easy to use networking layer using Alamofire.
+Easy to use networking layer using Alamofire in Swift

 Good code to quick start networking integration in our new or existing swift code.